Get Matched With Architecture Programs

 Steps to Take to Become an Architect

-Becoming an architect will take several years, as you will need to complete your degree in architecture and then work in the field before you qualify for an architectural license.
-The profession relies heavily on knowledge of mathematics and physics but because it also encompasses designs, knowledge of architectural art, and history of architecture.
+Becoming an architect will take several years as you will need to complete your degree in architecture and then gain some experience before you earn your architectural license.
+The profession relies heavily on knowledge of mathematics and physics, as well as encompassing design, knowledge of architectural art, and history of architecture.
 While there are other paths you might take to pursue a career as an architect these are the most common steps required to enter the field:

 steps_to_take_architect